casehubdk/hxl/README.md

 Hxl is a pure applicative batching library for Scala.

 Hxl is based on the ideas presented in [Haxl](https://simonmar.github.io/bib/papers/haxl-icfp14.pdf), but diverges in in a few ways.
-Notably, hxl does not use side effects, but is instead based on free applicatives.
+Notably, Hxl does not perform side effects, but is instead based on a free applicative structure.

 Hxl is very small (only a couple hundred lines of code) and only depends on cats.